jsturtevant/jsturtevant.github.io/_posts/2016-05-26-5-Ways-to-install-git-on-Windows.md

 ## Git for Windows
 [Git For Windows](https://git-for-windows.github.io/) is the foundation for running Git on Windows.
 Many of the other options listed are using Git for Windows (previously msygit) under the hood.
 This option will install the git client, the windows implementation of BASH tools and a few Git GUI tools.
 If you want just the raw tools then this is the installer for you.
 If you want some more advance tooling then look to some of the other options.
 I generally prefer to install this via a different option.

 You can install it from [Git for Windows](https://git-for-windows.github.io/).
-The video walk-through is at [todo](https://channel9.msdn.com/Blogs/jsturtevant/5-Way-to-Install-Git-on-Windows).

 ### Pro's